Given the growing number of internet users, many marketers are leveraging SEO and SEM aka PPC tactics to enhance their content’s online presence.

-Search Engine Optimization (SEO) is all about optimizing your website to rank in search engines such as Google or Bing.
+Search Engine Optimization (SEO) is about optimizing your website to rank in search engines like Google or Bing.
 SEO is a must for you to gain organic traffic without paying ads.
-You can learn more about SEO here.
+You can learn more about – introduction of SEO.

-Often that if you have your website landing pages well optimized for SEO keywords that rank higher on Google search results like – SEO firm as shown below – organic search results, without showing as ads,
+Often if you have your website landing pages well optimized for SEO keywords that rank higher on Google search results like – SEO company as shown below – organic search results, without showing as ads,

-Often that your search/PPC ads on Google as shown below,
+Often your search/PPC ads on Google as shown below,

 Things to Consider For Choosing Between SEO & PPC

 Now, here are several questions to ask yourself before you decide which to go for: